Abs0lute-Zer0/AbsoluteZero.github.io/index.md

 For more details, please see [Appendix F: Component Selection](ComponentSelection.md)

 ## Microcontroller Selection

+NOTE: I'VE UPDATED THE MICROCONTROLLER SELECTION DOCUMENT TO INCLUDE THE MICROCONTROLLER WE CHOOSE.

 INSTRUCTIONS (DELETE LATER): Include your microcontroller selection assignment.
 Be prepared to discuss your selected microcontroller, and the rationale for selecting it over the alternatives, based on your design requirements.